North Macedonia women's national handball team

 The North Macedonia women's national handball team is the women's national handball team of North Macedonia.
 It is governed by the Macedonian Handball Federation and takes part in international team handball competitions.

 History

-First Women's Handball teams in Macedonia emerged in the second half of the 1940s.
-Soon Macedonian Handball federation started to organize national championships in big handball -11 players on a soccer field size.
-By the '60s it was transformed into small handball or indoor handball.
-Macedonian champions were qualified for federal Yugoslav Championship instead of European cup competitions.
-The best Macedonian players played for the Federal team of Yugoslavia.
+The first women's handball teams in Macedonia emerged in the second half of the 1940s.
+Soon, the Macedonian Handball federation started to organize national championships in big handball -11 players on a soccer field size.
+By the 1960s it was transformed into small handball or indoor handball.
+Macedonian champions were qualified for the federal Yugoslav Championship instead of European cup competitions.
+The best Macedonian players played for the Federal Team of Yugoslavia.
 In the time of the federation 6 of the constitutional republics were sending one federal team to compete at the Olympics and World cup.
 Macedonia was participating within the federal team from 1950 till 1991.
 After the split of the federation, as a single republic from 1992 till 1994 Macedonia didn't manage to enter the qualifications for EC, WC and OG.
-From 1995 Macedonia participates as a single Republic to all qualifications and Championship tournaments.
+Since 1995, Macedonia participates as a single Republic to all qualifications and Championship tournaments.